If you fail to pay a debt after receiving an account, a creditor will often send more formal notices or letters to

 - Check the amount that the creditor claims is owed.
-This is especially important in credit payment situations, or where the creditor has been sold (‘assigned’) the right by the party you originally owed to recover the debt from you.
+This is especially important in credit payment situations, or where the creditor has been sold (‘assigned’) the right to recover the debt from you by your original creditor.

 - If you do not agree with the amount being claimed, write to the creditor asking for a detailed statement of individual items, interest (if appropriate), terms, charges, etc. Keep a copy of this letter.